Konippi/k8s-security-study/security-strategy/designate-container-execution-user/README.md

-# Restrict Container Execution Users
+# Designate Container Execution User

 This strategy is about designating a container execution user for restricting the user that containers run as.